ptrpfa/PWM-Assembly/c/README.md

 - 2 x 10K Ω Resistors

 #### Setup
-- Place both LEDs on the breadboard and connect the Red LED's anode (longer, positive end) to BCM GPIO pin 18, which is the Raspberry Pi's PWM pin (Channel 0). <br>Connect the Green LED's anode (longer, positive end) to BCM GPIO pin 13, which is the Raspberry Pi's PWM pin (Channel 1).
+- Place both LEDs on the breadboard and connect the Red LED's anode (longer, positive end) to BCM GPIO pin 18, which is the Raspberry Pi's PWM pin (Channel 0).
+Connect the Green LED's anode (longer, positive end) to BCM GPIO pin 13, which is the Raspberry Pi's PWM pin (Channel 1).
     - The two PWM GPIO pins to be connected are highlighted below:
     ![PWM Pins](docs/pins.png)
 - Connect a resistor to each LED's cathode (shorter, negative end), and connect the other end of each resistor to any ground pin on the Raspberry Pi.